12 of the Most Common Wedding Party Faux Pas

 Don’t fall for this old stereotype that will likely leave a bad memory whenever you think back on the wedding.
-Weddings are indeed a great place to meet people, they are just not the time or place to have a one night stand.
+Weddings are indeed a great place to meet people, but they are not the time or place to have a one-night stand.
 Real relationships definitely do start at weddings, just be sure to start them off the right way.
 Then who knows, the next wedding you attend might just be your own.

 When it comes down to truly being a part of another couple’s wedding, it’s all about them, and it should be.
 One day you’ll have your own special day, or maybe you already have, and you’ll really appreciate those individuals who stood by your side during this special time in your life.

 If you choose to accept an invitation to be a part of someone’s big day by being in the wedding party, you have a very important job to do.
 Be there to stand by the bride and groom, be respectful if for some reason you can’t participate in something wedding-related, and be willing to bow out in the case that you cannot provide the time and effort it takes to be an amazing attendant.
 They’ll thank you for being honest, even if they’re disappointed, and you can always volunteer to support them in another way.